rrivera1849/STEB/README.md

 # STEB: Style Text Embedding Benchmark

 STEB is a framework for evaluating style text embeddings across a variety of tasks and datasets.
 It is modular and extensible, making it straightforward to add new models, datasets, and evaluation tasks.
+Read the paper [here](https://arxiv.org/abs/2606.31741).

 **[Leaderboard](https://rrivera1849.github.io/STEB/leaderboard/)** — current results for every benchmarked model under both the Operational and Definitional STEB scores.
 New submissions land here automatically when a contributor's PR merges; see [Submitting your model](#submitting-your-model) below.